Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Analysis

 \subsection{Environment Scaling Curve}

-Figure~\ref{fig:scaling_bar} shows how agent scales with the number of training environments.
-10 environments lead to severe performance degradation across all benchmarks, likely due to overfitting to the limited environment distribution.
-Scaling to 100 environments yields substantial gains, and further scaling to 526 environments continues to improve performance.
-This monotonic improvement highlights the importance of environment diversity for agentic RL.
-Due to compute constraints, we train on 526 environments rather than the full synthesized set.
-However, the aforementioned analysis confirms that diversity remains stable as the environment pool expands, suggesting that \synth can support scaling well beyond 1,000 environments with sustained benefits.
+Figure~\ref{fig:scaling_bar} studies the scaling curve with respect to the number of training environments.
+Training on 10 environments leads to severe performance degradation, likely due to overfitting to the limited distribution.
+Scaling to 100 environments yields substantial gains, and at a matched count, \synth outperforms EnvScaler on both BFCLv3 and MCP-Universe benchmarks.
+Further scaling to 526 environments continues to improve agent performance.
+This monotonic improvement highlights the scalability of \synth for agentic RL.